TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ## Properties of the matrix product

 Now let us have a look which of the rules of the products of numbers also hold for products of matrices.
-And which do not.
+And which do not. {numref}`Subsec:ProductProps`

 ::::::{prf:proposition}
 :label: Prop:MatrixOps:ProdProperties